-In this report, I explore recent work in urban geography to reflect on one of the more pervasive 'thought-infrastructures' in the field: the global-local dialectic.
-In recent decades, this dialectic has featured as a prominent force in how we debate, write about and teach cities and urbanization.
-My aim is not so much to argue against this dialectic, but instead to call for greater reflection on it and the work it does, including its increasing resolution through various forms of 'missing middle'.
-I suggest that de-centering the global-local dialectic may allow greater space for other ways of thinking, writing and teaching urban geographies - other thought-infrastructures - and set out three examples.
+In this report, I explore recent work in urban geography to reflect on one of its pervasive 'thought-in-frastructures': the global-local dialectic.
+This dialectic features as a prominent force in how we debate, write, and teach cities and urbanization.
+My aim is not to argue against this dialectic, but to call for greater reflection on it and the work it does, including its increasing resolution through forms of 'missing middle'.
+I suggest that de-centring the global-local dialectic may allow greater space for other ways of thinking, writing, and teaching urban geographies - other thought-infrastructures - and set out examples.